Annual Grants Program

 • Be located in the Maroondah municipality or, if located outside the Maroondah municipality, be able to demonstrate majority benefit to the Maroondah community.

 • Have or be able to obtain Public Liability Insurance with minimum cover of $20 million.
+Note: this requirement does not apply to Quick Response Individual applicants.

 • Have successfully acquitted previous Council grants received.